 11. Easily share your contact details

 As a marketer, you know how important it is to build a network of valuable contacts.
-So whenever you meet potential prospects, you give them your business card in the hope that they’ll save you as a contact and contact you.
+Hence, when you meet potential prospects, you give them your business card hoping that they’ll save you as a contact.

 But there’s a problem.
-Recipients need to put effort into opening the contacts app on their smartphone to type all your contact details and finally, save you as a contact.
-Hence, many business cards end up in the trash.
+Recipients need to open the contacts app on their phone to type your contact details.
+And only then, they can save you as a contact.
+Since this is a long process, many business cards end up in the trash.

 But a VCard QR Code on your business card can help you surpass this problem.
 When recipients scan it, it will show all your contact details with a button to save your contact.
 They can simply click the button to do the needful.
 A much simpler process, right?
 And the simpler the process, the better are the results.